Rothamsted/knetgraphs-gene-traits/README.md

 For running the jupyter notebook for Enrichment Analysis using KnetMiner SPARQL endpoint, click on launch binder:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Rothamsted/knetgraphs-gene-traits/HEAD?labpath=interactive_jupyter_notebook%2FKnetMiner_SPARQL_EA.ipynb)

-For running the jupyter notebook for gene-trait relations from the database, click on launch binder:
+For running the jupyter notebook for gene-concept relations from the database, click on launch binder:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Rothamsted/knetgraphs-gene-traits/HEAD?labpath=interactive_jupyter_notebook%2FGeneConcept_database_relations.ipynb)

 View the [User Manuals](https://github.com/Rothamsted/knetgraphs-gene-traits/blob/main/User%20Manuals.pdf) for instructions on how to load the NeoDash dashboard and how to run the Jupyter Notebooks on local computer.